Celebrating Thirteen Years Online - Also See Our Alternate Web Site

 We answer this question the same way every time: A single chine shape has slightly more wetted surface, therefore more sail area is provided, making it the equal of a rounded hull in light airs.
 In section, the single chine shape has just a bit more 'shoulder' below the waterline which allows the boat to carry that extra sail area without penalty in terms of heel.
 At speed, in particular when surfing down wind, the chine shape is actually faster due to being able to develop substantially greater dynamic lift.

 The single chine shape has other advantages... primarily it is quite simple to build, therefore requiring considerably less labor.
-If thought of in terms of "boat speed per dollar" it becomes obvious that one can afford to make a single chine vessel longer than one could afford to do with a rounded or multi-chine hull form, thereby realizing real performance gains.
+If thought of in terms of "boat speed per dollar" it becomes obvious that one can afford to make a single chine vessel longer than one could afford to do with rounded or multi-chine hull forms, thereby realizing very real performance gains...!

 Sailing Rig

-For the rig, in order to make good use of modern materials and to reduce labor and hardware costs, the spars are intended to be fabricated using welded aluminum pipe.
+For the rig, in order to make good use of modern materials and to reduce labor and hardware costs, the spars will be fabricated using welded aluminum pipe.
 The sail materials are to be Dacron, and a performance oriented sail cut is intended to be used.

 Of course the rig should be kept rather low-aspect for this kind of hull, but it need not be at all shy on sail area.
 Possibly the rig would be something like a modified Bugeye, or maybe a modified Bahamian schooner....
 Aesthetically, this is entirely a matter of successfully pulling together various traditional elements that will create just the right blend.
 Check out our 100' Bermuda design, which is exactly this hull form stretched to 100 feet on deck, then given a three mast Bermuda-style rig.